Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 • http://URL or https://URL or ftp://URL: a URL to the repository available via HTTP(s) or FTP.

-• obs://$PROJECT/$REPOSITORY: evaluates to the repository $REPOSITORY of the project $PROJECT available on the Open Build Service (OBS).
-By default KIWI NG will look for projects on build.opensuse.org, but this can be overridden using the runtime configuration file (see Section 7.7, “The Runtime Configuration File”).
+• obs://$PROJECT/$REPOSITORY: checks whether the repository $REPOSITORY of the project $PROJECT available on the Open Build Service (OBS).
+By default, KIWI NG looks for projects on build.opensuse.org, but this can be overridden using the runtime configuration file (see Section 7.7, “The Runtime Configuration File”).
 Note that it is not possible to add repositories using the obs:// path from different OBS instances (use direct URLs to the .repo file instead in this case).

 • obsrepositories:/: special path only available for builds using the Open Build Service.
-The repositories configured for the OBS project in which the KIWI NG image resides will be available inside the appliance.
-This allows you to configure the repositories of your image from OBS itself and not having to modify the image description.
+The repositories configured for the OBS project where the KIWI NG image resides are made available inside the appliance.
+This allows you to configure the repositories of your image from OBS itself, without modifying the image description.

 • dir:///path/to/directory or file:///path/to/file: an absolute path to a local directory or file available on the host building the appliance.

-• iso:///path/to/image.iso: the specified ISO image will be mounted during the build of the KIWI NG image and a repository will be created pointing to the mounted ISO.
+• iso:///path/to/image.iso: the specified ISO image is mounted during the build of the KIWI NG image and a repository is created, pointing to the mounted ISO.

 7.3 Adding and Removing Packages

-On top of the Section 7.2, “Setting up Repositories” setup the package setup is required.
+In addition to the Section 7.2, “Setting up Repositories” setup, the package setup is required.
 KIWI NG allows the end user to completely customize the selection of packages via the packages element.

 <packages type="bootstrap">